JayRay15/CS490-HotSho-project/backend/API_ENDPOINTS.md

 ```

 ## Authentication
-All endpoints (except health check) require a valid Auth0 JWT token in the Authorization header:
+All endpoints (except health check) require a valid Clerk JWT token in the Authorization header:
 ```
-Authorization: Bearer <your-auth0-jwt-token>
+Authorization: Bearer <your-clerk-jwt-token>
 ```

-### Auth0 Integration
+### Clerk Integration
-- Users register and authenticate through Auth0
+- Users register and authenticate through Clerk
-- Auth0 provides JWT tokens with user information
+- Clerk provides JWT tokens with user information
-- Backend validates tokens using `express-oauth2-jwt-bearer`
+- Backend validates tokens using `@clerk/express`
-- User data is stored in MongoDB with `auth0Id` linking to Auth0
+- User data is stored in MongoDB with `clerkId` linking to Clerk

 ## Response Format
 All endpoints return a consistent JSON response format: